-In accordance with Queensland government's information privacy standard, AusCERT has developed this statement to inform you about how we deal with privacy issues concerning the information we collect in the course of performing our duties as the leading Computer Emergency Response Team for Australia.
+In accordance with Queensland government's information privacy standard, AusCERT has developed this statement to inform you about how we deal with privacy issues concerning the information we collect in the course of performing our duties as a leading Computer Emergency Response Team for Australia.

 What information is collected and how is it used?